zoekoukouve/Unix-Shell/README.md

-# Note #
+# Project Preview #
 This project was developed as part of the System Programming Κ24 course in the Department of Informatics and Telecommunications at the University of Athens.
 It received a perfect score of 100/100.

 # Compile and execute #
 To compile the program run the command: make.
-To compile the program, run the command: ./main
+To execute the program, run the command: ./main

 # Details #
-- The symbols > , >>, <, |, & must be preceded and followed by a space to be interpreted correctly.
+- The symbols > , >>, <, |, & must have a space before and after them to be interpreted correctly.
 Note that the question mark at the end of the command e.g. ./count1 &; is ignored.
 - According to the parser I have implemented, the " are ignored.
 That is, createalias lll "ls -las" means lll = ls -las not lll = "ls -las".
 - To run a program, write ./name not name in the terminal.
 E.g. ./count1 &? ./count2 &; instead of count1&? count2&?
 - Commands like myHistory i are 0-based.
-- The cd command cannot be an intermediate command in piping, redirection or Background.
+- The  command cannot be an intermediate command in piping, redirection or Background.

 # Structure of the work #
 The projects consists of: